 There's still a lot I don't know.
 But I know I've been touched by the Goddess.
 I know I've answered her call.
 I know this trip to India ends with this sacred experience and that I'll bring it to everything I do.
 I know I get to carry this energy back to the states and bless everyone I meet with it.

 I know that the impossible is possible and even when I can't see the way, it is still there.

 There is a lot that feels unknown for me in the coming weeks as I unexpectedly find myself back in the US.
 But I know that I'll be re-launching The Inside Track, a special 6 week class that teaches you how to meet your non-physical team, embrace your intuition, and dive fully into playful cocreation with the Universe.
-The link is here and I hope you'll join me.

 With unending blessings from the Goddess,